FrancisCrickInstitute/napari_sam2/README.md

 # Enhanced SAM2 Napari Plugin

 > [!NOTE]
-> This is a **work in progress** as part of a live project within the SEAI STP.
-If you come across this repo and are interested please contact [Cameron Shand](mailto:cameron.shand@crick.ac.uk).
+> This is a **work in progress** as part of a live project within the SEAI (Software Engineering & AI) STP.
+If you come across this repo and are interested please contact [Cameron Shand](mailto:cameron.shand@crick.ac.uk) or [Fiona Young](mailto:fiona.young@crick.ac.uk).

-A plugin for interactive use of SAM2 for segmentation and tracking
+A plugin for interactive use of SAM2 for segmentation and tracking.

 ----------------------------------